 Depending on the construction phase, buildings within the impact area of the excavation can heave, which is usually observed after soil unloading or settlement when the facility constructed in the excavation exerts pressure on the ground.
-Concerning the analysis of masonry buildings situated near deep excavations, as in case of structures in the areas subjected to mining impact, the deformable ground can be characterized by vertical displacements v and the resulting non-uniform settlement $\Delta s$ , vertical displacements u, horizontal displacements of the ground surface $\varepsilon$ , the slope of the ground surface T, (convex or concave curvature) defined by the curvature radius T. Soil acting on the building can lead to tilt $T_b$ , cracks characterized by their width w, shear deformation of walls and window openings $\Theta_i$ - Fig. 3.
+Concerning the analysis of masonry buildings situated near deep excavations, as in the case of structures in the areas subjected to mining impact, the deformable ground can be characterized by vertical displacements ν and the resulting non-uniform settlement Δs , vertical displacements u, horizontal displacements of the ground surface ε , the slope of the ground surface T, (convex or concave curvature) defined by the curvature radius R. Soil acting on the building can lead to tilt T_b , cracks characterized by their width w, shear deformation of walls and window openings Θ_i - Fig. 3.

-displacements found at different stages of works, which include performing the support system, deepening the excavation, performing under- and above-ground parts of a building, and exploiting the completed building.
-When deepening works are completed, also the consolidation process is stopped and the pore pressure also drops.
-Due to the effect of soil consolidation, the rate of an increasing settlement can last even a few years [38] after completing the building, and is determined by the soil structure.
-Generally, after completing the building 70% - 100% of maximum values are reached in cohesive and non-cohesive soils in a semi-dense consistency.
+Displacements are found at different stages of work which include performing the support system, deepening the excavation, performing under- and above-ground parts of a building, and exploiting the completed building.
+When deepening works are completed, the consolidation process is stopped, and the pore pressure also drops.
+Due to the effect of soil consolidation, the rate of an increasing settlement can last even a few years [38] after completing the building and is determined by the soil structure.
+Generally, after completing the building 70%-100% of maximum values are reached in cohesive and non-cohesive soils in a semi-dense consistency.
 For cohesive soils in stiff consistency 50-70% of maximum values are reached, whereas 30-50% of maximum values are reached for cohesive soils in soft consistency.
-The stabilisation process for settlement in non-homogeneous soil can last from

-1 to 2 years (and even up to 5 years) from the date of completing the structure and the application of total operational load.
+The stabilization process for settlement in nonhomogeneous soil can last from one to two years (and even up to five years) from the date of completing the structure and the application of the total operational load.
 Non-uniform settlements of the building foundations caused by vertical displacements are the main reason for observed damage.